Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![String concat to string](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringConcatToString.png "[String concat to string]")

 This extension is used to map multiple string attributes to a single string attribute.
-This extension is often used in the receipt management, for instance to combine the receipt type and the number number, which are stored in different source attributes, in a single destination attribute.
+This extension is often used in the receipt management, for instance to combine the receipt type and the receipt number, which are stored in different source attributes, in a single destination attribute.
 At least two source attributes must be selected and up to ten attributes can be selected.
 The source attribute values are written one after the other in the destination attribute without separation.
-Define a connector in the configuration.
+Define a connector or separator in the configuration.

 ### Possible data type mappings